-A ready blood supply is essential for healing of wounds.
+A healthy blood supply is essential for healing of wounds.
 Blood supplies the oxygen and nutrients necessary to restore health and vitality, and in fact your wounds can’t heal without it.
-The stem cells stored in your body fat have the capability of stimulating new blood vessel growth—a process which supplies wounds with sufficient blood for healing.
+The stem cells stored in your body fat have the capability of stimulating new blood vessel growth, a process which supplies wounds with sufficient blood for healing.

 Your fatty tissue is also home to a mixed population of cells which are able to secrete vital growth factors.
-These are substances (like as a vitamin or a hormone) that are required for the normal process of wound healing to take place.
+These are substances that are required for the normal process of wound healing to take place.
 The combination of these growth factors along with new blood vessel growth produces visible improvements of chronic wounds such as: